skalenetwork/skale-demo/README.md

 # SKALE Demo Code Examples

 SKALE is an open-source, fully decentralized, layer 2 scaling network.
-Nodes in the SKALE Network are placed into SKALE chains (S-chains) in a random, cryptographically secure manner.
+Nodes in the SKALE Network are placed into SKALE Chains in a random, cryptographically secure manner.
 The nodes work together to run a fast, asynchronous consensus with fast finality.
-S-chains are capable of performing state updates by messaging each other and the main Ethereum chain using BLS threshold signatures.
+SKALE Chains are capable of performing state updates by messaging each other and the main Ethereum chain using BLS threshold signatures.
 The result is a decentralized, cost-effective, secure, and easy to use layer 2 scaling environment.

 **Learn More**